-Last Updated on 26 September 2024 by Cycloscope
+Last Updated on 27 January 2026 by Cycloscope

 Cycling Malawi!
-A guide for bikepacking and cycle touring in Malawi written by local ex-pats.
+A guide for bikepacking and cycle touring in Malawi, written by local ex-pats.
 The best bicycle routes in North and South Malawi + lots of info

 Looking for the best bikepacking destination in Africa?
-Come cycling Malawi!
+Come cycling in Malawi!
 Compact and diverse, Malawi is one of the most beautiful countries in Southern Africa and a perfect place for bicycle touring.

-We cycled almost everywhere in Malawi, we lived in Malawi for more than 2 years, hosting cyclists through Warmshowers and the Cape to Cairo Whatsapp group – all the info here is first-hand and 100% verified.
+We cycled almost everywhere in Malawi.
+We lived in Malawi for more than 2 years, hosting cyclists through Warmshowers and the Cape to Cairo Whatsapp group – all the info here is first-hand and 100% verified.

 Geography of Malawi

-In the northeast of the country, the mountainous area of Nyka National Park dominates the landscape with its unique grassy landscapes.
 This massif drops quite abruptly into the lake, lush tropical vegetation wet with plentiful streams, especially of course in the rainy season.
 This is one of the most beautiful parts of Malawi.

 Lake Malawi

 Lake Malawi, also known as Lake Nyasa or Niassa, deserves a separate mention.
-About 580 kilometers (360 mi) long and 75 kilometers (47 mi) wide at its widest, with a total surface area wider than the island of Sicily, Lake Malawi is the fourth largest freshwater lake in the world by volume, the ninth by area, third by depth (706 m/2,316 ft).
+About 580 kilometers (360 mi) long and 75 kilometers (47 mi) wide at its widest, with a total surface area wider than the island of Sicily, Lake Malawi is the fourth largest freshwater lake in the world by volume, the ninth by area, and third by depth (706 m/2,316 ft).

 Lake Malawi is a well-kept jewel that should be included in any cycling itinerary of Malawi.
-Lake Malawi’s shores are still pristine and the touch of its people is still gentle.
+Lake Malawi’s shores are still pristine, and the touch of its people is still gentle.

 Read more about